 The surname Uram was first found in Cornwall, where they held a family seat from very ancient times at Trewarevra, and were descended from Driff in Cornwall.
 The original name was Trewren and Uren is an abbreviation thereof.

 Urien (Urien Rheged or Uriens) was a late 6th-century king of Rheged, an early British kingdom in northern England and southern Scotland.
 According to Arthurian legend, he became the "King Urien of Gorre" and his son Owain mab Urien was later known as Ywain.
 Known for his victories at the battle of Gwen Ystrad and Alt Clut Ford, the Brythonic poet Taliesin later celebrated his life in poems.

 Early History of the Uram family

 This web page shows only a small excerpt of our Uram research.
-Another 61 words (4 lines of text) are included under the topic Early Uram History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1675 and 1731 are included under the topic Early Uram History in all our PDF Extended History products and printed products wherever possible.

 Uram Spelling Variations